TorontoDataScientistsWithoutBorders/studyGroup/CONTRIBUTING.md

     - [Other Ways to Get Involved](#other-ways-to-get-involved)

 -----
-# About UofT Coders
+# About Society of Public Data

-UofT Coders was formed to share and learn about coding techniques and best practices for computing and analysis in research.
+UofT Coders was formed to share and learn about data intelligence techniques and best practices for computing and analysis in public data applications.
 We hold weekly sessions in the format of code-alongs, coworking sessions or journal clubs/discussions.
-To see our previous and upcoming events, you can visit our [Events repo](https://github.com/UofTCoders/Events/issues) or [website](https://uoftcoders.github.io/studyGroup/#events).
+To see our previous and upcoming events, you can visit our [Events repo](https://github.com/UofTCoders/Events/issues) or [website](https://TorontoDataScientistsWithoutBorders.github.io/studyGroup/#events).
 To learn more about our group, you can read our [constitution](https://github.com/UofTCoders/council/blob/master/Constitution.md).

 ## Code of Conduct

-We adhere to a [Code of Conduct](https://github.com/UofTCoders/studyGroup/blob/gh-pages/codeOfConduct.md) and by participating, you agree to also uphold this code.
+We adhere to a [Code of Conduct](https://github.com/TorontoDataScientistsWithoutBorders/studyGroup/blob/gh-pages/codeOfConduct.md) and by participating, you agree to also uphold this code.
 Please report any unacceptable behaviour to uoftcoders@gmail.com.
-If you feel that a member of the executive team has been violating the Code of Conduct, please email groups.officer@utoronto.ca to report.
+If you feel that a member of the executive team has been violating the Code of Conduct, please email to report.

 -----
 # How You Can Contribute